19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.
 Santa Claus House.

-Santa Claus House during off-Christmas season.
+Santa Claus House during the off-Christmas season.
 The house gets decorated during the holiday season and looks like a winter wonderland.

 Cost: Free